Albany Creek

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 72 trips daily across all routes, equating to about nine weekly trips per individual stop.
+The service frequency across all routes averages 72 trips per day, translating to approximately nine weekly trips per individual stop.

 Frequently Asked Questions - Transport